-However, because the trench would run along the existing Greensborough Road, this design would impact some
+However, because the trench would run along the existing Greensborough Road, this design would impact some residential properties and the Simpson Barracks to the east side of Greensborough Road.
+These impacts are associated with land acquisition, ecology and arboriculture.

-What are overdimensional vehicles and vehicles carrying dangerous goods?
+What are over dimensional vehicles and vehicles carrying dangerous goods?